• Skip to main content

 I say all this to remind everyone that we decided to go camping in the desert in the middle of July with no electricity and no water to take a shower.
 You must also remember that during the day we planned to hike and explore which equals massive amounts of sweat!

-If you ever want to know if you truly love someone, spend 7 days with them camping in the desert in the middle of July in Texas with no shower!
+If you ever want to know if you truly love someone, spend 7 days with them camping in the desert at Guadalupe Mountains National Park in the middle of July in Texas with no shower!

 CAMPGROUNDS